WWE SmackDown Results: Winners, Grades, Reaction and Highlights from October 23

 Usos def.
 Styles and Bryan by pinfall

 While the match did not get the time to be a true standout, it was a fun TV bout with four top-notch wrestlers in the mix.
-The teams meshed well and put together a few fun sequences.
-Ultimately, this was about furthering the world championship story.
+The teams meshed well and put together a few good sequences.
+Ultimately, though, this was about furthering the world championship story.

 Bryan and Styles continued to get in each other's way while the more cohesive alliance capitalized.
 Jimmy and Jey should always win this type of match, but it was still a big moment that should lead to future title opportunities.